 For over 20 years, we have supported inspirational, social and environmental projects around the world, sending teams of volunteers to make a difference.
 These are just a few to demonstrate the quality and type of projects we are involved with.

 Black rhinos are critically endangered.
 Finding safe havens and the funds for anti-poaching units is key to their protection and ultimate survival.
 Ian and Jane Craig of Lewa Conservancy in Kenya have done just that.
 They have identified a strategic area in southern Namibia which is perfect for a protective rhino program.

-However, with all great initiatives come challenges.
-In this case the land was formally used as a hunting lodge leaving dangerous debris and skittish, inbred wildlife.
-Not to be beaten, a semi-permanent camp was built and The Leap sends teams of volunteers to tackle the tasks required to turn the land back into a healthy ecosystem.
+However, with all significant initiatives come challenges.
+In this case, the land was formally used as a hunting lodge leaving dangerous debris and skittish, inbred wildlife.
+Not to be beaten, a semi-permanent camp was built, and The Leap sends teams of volunteers to tackle the tasks required to turn the land back into a healthy ecosystem.

 We work with a local NGO who supports a women's empowerment group in Fort Kochi.
 They have encouraged these ladies to make local crafts and help them sell the products to local hotels and tourist shops.